 Our Favourite Autumn Things To Do

-The city centre of Amsterdam holds over 400,000 trees and come autumn the metropole turns into a Van Gogh painting with its canals and parks lined by vibrant clouds of orange and red leafs.
+The city centre of Amsterdam holds over 400,000 trees, and coming autumn, the metropole turns into a Van Gogh painting with its canals and parks lined by vibrant clouds of orange and red leafs.
 The air is pure and this beautiful sight is best taken in by boat, foot or bicycle.
 Even though it may rain sometimes in autumn, all must-sees are within walking distance and can easily be located.

 Explore new music talent at ADE

 The Netherlands always had a strong connection with electronic dance music, and in October the capital turns into the Dance capital of the world during the annual Amsterdam Dance Event.
 Whether you are a music professional, a music aficionado or simply just love to dance – all options are available for you.
 During a luxurious stay at the Conservatorium, you are sure you attend all events fully rested.
 After your partying, book your ‘Recovery Treatments’ at our spa Akasha.
 Book our ‘Ready to Party’ Package here.

 Dutch summer has welcomed comfortable temperatures and visiting the Amsterdam beaches and waterfronts is great, but autumn gives you the chance to curl up next to each other in a cosy bar and eat Amsterdam’s famous apple pie at Winkel 43.
 Located at the Noordermarkt, the spot is perfect to watch the market visitors on Monday and Saturday go by.
 On Mondays you can find some of Amsterdam’s finest antiques and on Saturday the area turns into an organic farmer’s market where you can try out Dutch snacks or try a variety of oysters opened on the spot.